 To create, build, and launch your own business, Young Entrepreneurs Academy of Baton Rouge is the foundation you've been waiting for.

-Young Entrepreneurs Academy of Baton Rouge (YEA BR) is an after-school program that teaches you how to start and run your own business.
-To identify your own "Big Idea," instructors from the LSU E. J. Ourso College of Business help you connect your talents and interests to a business opportunity.
-Over the 27-week program, you will create a business plan, pitch your plan to an investor panel, and launch your own company.
+Young Entrepreneurs Academy of Baton Rouge (YEA BR) is an after-school program that teaches you how to start and run your own company.
+To identify your new business idea, instructors from the LSU E. J. Ourso College of Business help you connect your talents and interests to a business opportunity.
+Over the academic year, you will create a business plan, pitch to an investor panel for seed money, file your business with the Louisiana Secretary of State’s office, and launch your own company.

 About the AcademY